microsoft/BotBuilder-V3/bot-framework-faq.md

 ### Bot Directory (coming soon)
 {:.no_toc}

-The Bot Directory is a public directory of all approved bots registered through the Bot Connector.
+The Bot Directory is a public directory of all reviewed bots registered through the Bot Connector.
 Users will be able to discover, try, and add bots to their favorite conversation experiences from the Bot Directory.
 Initially the Bot Directory will feature bots demonstrated at [Microsoft Build 2016](http://build.microsoft.com/).

 ![Bot Directory (coming soon)](/images/bot_directory_mock_comingsoon.png)